RuochaoYan/a-plagiarism-detector/README.md

 4. GradingHarness.*
 5. makefile

 Naturally, main.cpp contains your main function, where processing for this application begins.
+The makefile was tested to work on macos (unix).
+You may need to tweak it slightly to work on Windows, as it hasn't been tested there yet.
+Actual assignment grading will be run on Linux/Ubuntu.
 Let's move on to other more interesting classes.

 #### ProcessController
 This class is the top-most controller for this process.
 It sets up and drives the rest of the processing you'll need to do to complete this assignment.
 The two most important functions are: